FrancisAdewale/Notee/README.md

 # Notee
-A Notepad that can both write notes or record nores upon request.
+A Notepad that can both write notes or record notes upon request.

 ## Motivation
 I am new to Swift and an intermediate programmer.
 I am basically starting from easy projects and working my way up to medium, then harder projects.
 You get the drift.